 Table~\ref{mig:tab} summarizes estimation results.
-The exogeneity testing results indicate the presence of an endogeneity problem, which explains the significant difference between the estimates obtained from probit and other instrumental variable estimation approaches.
-All instrumental variable estimators suggest that economic growth has a greater impact on the occurrence of civil conflicts, although none of them are statistically significant.
+The exogeneity testing results suggest the presence of endogeneity, which explains the significant difference between the estimates obtained of the probit estimates from the others.
+All instrumental variable estimators suggest that economic growth has a negative association with the occurrence of civil conflicts, although none of them are statistically significant.
 Similar results are obtained even when the dependent variable is specified to civil conflicts associated with deaths greater than 1,000.
-The insignificant results may be attributed to the failure to address country-specific fixed effects that are not included in our model.
-As mentioned in Section~\ref{sec:emp}, the fixed effects are not included to mitigate a possible issue related to the curse of dimensionality in the second stage.
-Despite the insignificance, the table provides valuable insight on our estimators.
-For example, the similar estimates between RCMLE and 2SCMLE suggest a linear first-stage relationship.
-In addition, our estimators, computed using function-valued instruments, have smaller variance than the 2SCMLE.
+The insignificant results may be attributed to failure in addressing country-specific fixed effects that are not included in our model.
+The fixed effects are not included to mitigate the potential curse of dimensionality in the second stage.
+Despite the insignificance, the table provides a valuable insight on our estimators.
+For example, our estimators, computed using function-valued instruments, have smaller variance than the 2SCMLE.